Minor in Medical Humanities

 Footnotes and Additional Information

-1 | ANTH 477, CHIN 319, GERM 477, MDHM 238, MDHM 477, PHIL 460, SPAN 322, and SPAN 477 are special topics courses, and not all sections are eligible to be applied towards the minor Elective Requirements.
+| 1 | ANTH 477, CHIN 319, GERM 477, PHIL 460, and SPAN 322 are special topics courses, and not all sections are eligible to be applied towards the minor Elective Requirements.
 Please see a minor advisor for more information.
 If a specific instance of these courses is approved to fulfill minor requirements, the approval must be formally applied and entered into Degree Works by the minor's Official Certifier. |

-2 | Students may take SPAN 323 as either an elective or the practicum, but it will not count toward both requirements.
+| 2 | Students may take SPAN 323 as either an elective or the practicum, but it will not count toward both requirements.
+SPAN 323 has a prerequisite of MDHM 201 when taken to fulfill the practicum requirement.
 SPAN 323 is offered in many course sections, and only those sections designated as Spanish for Medical Professionals track count towards the Medical Humanities minor.
 See https://courses.rice.edu/ for the course schedule and section details.
-If SPAN 323 fulfills the Elective Requirement, a maximum of 1 additional course (3 credit hours) may be selected from SPAN course offerings to fulfill Elective Requirements.
-If SPAN 323 fulfills the Practicum, a maximum of 2 courses (6 credit hours) may be selected from SPAN course offerings to fulfill Elective Requirements.
+If SPAN 323 fulfills either the Elective Requirement or the Practicum, a maximum of 1 additional course (3 credit hours) may be selected from SPAN course offerings to fulfill Elective Requirements.
 With any questions, students should consult a minor advisor regarding this point. |

 Policies for the Minor in Medical Humanities